darebrawley/mip653/_projects/assignment01.md

 # Assignment 01 mapping where things are

 Due: September 23, 2020
 This assignment is an introduction to basic functions of working with vector spatial data in QGIS.
-Topics covered include:

-- adding data
-- inspecting the attribute table of a feature layer
-- creating points from latitude and longitude coordinates
-- selecting by attributes
-- selecting by location
-- setting the project projection & reprojecting data
-- adding basic map elements in the print composer
+As shown in the outline of the assignment below it consists of three parts.

+In part one you will explore property ownership in Newark through basic spatial and attribute queries.
+In part two you will become familiar with how to manipulate Coordinate reference systems in QGIS.
+And in part three you will learn basic elements of map layout in QGIS, and will be asked to design a map in the style of a USGS topographc series map.

+Deliverables required for the assignment are outlined below.

+* TOC
+{:toc}

 ## Assignment Deliverables

 To receive credit and feedback on this project please upload the following to canvas by 9/23.

+1. One map of Newark in the style of a USGS Topographic Map.
+Thoughtfully examine the mapping conventions used in the USGS maps and design a replica of one with your own graphic point of view.
+Maps must include basic contextual elements (legend, scale, north arrow, data citation) but may be playful or experimental in their graphic approach.
+Students are encouraged to pick one element from the USGS map and explore/expand on it.
+Pay attention to line weights, hierarchy of information, and the aesthetics.
+Students will share their maps at the start of class on 9/23.

-One .txt file containing answers to the following questions.
+2. One .txt file containing answers to the following questions.
 Please use the format shown below:

-Last name, First Name
-Assignment 01

-How many parcels list an owner address from outside Newark?
+    1. How many parcels list an owner address from outside Newark?
     Your answer

-How many parcels in Newark's West Ward list an owner address from outside Newark?
+    2. How many parcels in Newark's West Ward list an owner address from outside Newark?
     Your answer

-How many parcels in Newark's North Ward list an owner address from outside Newark?
+    3. How many parcels in Newark's North Ward list an owner address from outside Newark?
     Your answer

-How many properties marked as vacant in the 2017 vacancy survey are located on parcels where the owner's address is outside Newark?
+    4. How many properties marked as vacant in the 2017 vacancy survey are located on parcels where the owner's address is outside Newark?
     Your answer

-One map of Newark in the style of a USGS Topographic Map.
-For this map please consider [XXXXXXXXXX]
 File names should follow this naming convention exactly:
 `lastname_firstname_assignment01`